sivay1/TG_bot/README.md

 Paste in the correct wallet address to view its balance
 ## Installation

-1. Clone the repository: run npm start
+1. Clone the repository:
+run : npm install
+then : run npm start